-As of December 31, 2020 and 2019, there were approximately 27,000 JSOP awards issued and outstanding to two former senior executives.
+As of December 31, 2021 and 2020, there were approximately 27,000 JSOP awards issued and outstanding to two former senior executives.
 Under the JSOP, shares in the Company are jointly purchased at fair market value by the participating executives and the trustees of the JSOP trust, with such shares held in the JSOP trust.
 For U.S. GAAP purposes the awards were valued as employee options and recorded as a reduction in equity as treasury shares until they are exercised by the employee.
 The JSOP awards are fully vested and have no expiration date.
-There were no compensation charges during the years ended December 31, 2020 and 2019.
+There were no compensation charges during the years ended December 31, 2021 and 2020.

-13. Employee Benefit Plans
+12. Employee Benefit Plans

 The Company has a defined contribution 401(k) savings plan (the "401(k) Plan").
 The 401(k) Plan covers substantially all U.S. employees, and allows participants to defer a portion of their annual compensation on a pre-tax basis or make post-tax contributions.
 Company contributions to the 401(k) Plan may be made at the discretion of the Board of Directors.
-During the year ended December 31, 2020, the Company made contributions of approximately \$27,000 to the 401(k) Plan.
-There were no company contributions to the 401(k) Plan during the year ended December 31, 2019.
+During the years ended December 31, 2021 and 2020, the Company made contributions of approximately \$28,000 and \$27,000 to the 401(k) Plan, respectively.

-14. Commitments and Contingent Liabilities
+13. Commitments and Contingencies